Boat Bug Nightmare Part 2: Happy Ending with Prenuptial Honeymoon? April 28, 2018 09:00 1 Comment

 At this point, in spite of all the time and effort spent on my infestation problem my ISLAND GIRL® business was doing well and I was regularly in touch with a previous Marshallese girl friend , who I had visited in Ohio and I got on very well with her kids.
 I had later joked in a text message about marrying her.
 Perhaps due to her mother, she showed interest and was to come out and stay with me on the boat to see if this would be a good idea.

 I had spent the entire day cleaning the boat, and spraying everywhere with the oily J.T.Eaton® Bed Bug Killer.
 I later picked her up at Honolulu Airport.
-We went back to the boat and feventually lay together on the quarter birth.
+We went back to the boat and eventually lay together on the V-berth.
 Suddenly she shouted out: "SOMETHING JUST BIT MY ASS!"
 I turned on the light and was horrified to see one big bed bug scuttling along at high speed and saw some of the baby bugs (the worst biters) on the white sheet.
-We both leapt up, and after spraying some more, we slept on separate cabin births.
+We both leapt up, and after spraying some more, we slept on separate cabin berths.
 Luckily, she had a really good sense of humor about this, although I was mortified!

 I realized two final lessons: First, there is always somewhere for the bugs to hide, even inside the cushions that I had been repeatedly spraying.
 I either had to replace the cushions (too expensive) or seal them in with a bug-proof mattress cover.

 We did the latter as seen in the pic below:

 Interestingly, after this was done, there were no more bites or visible bugs except where you could actually see where the bugs had tried to nest under the cover but could not get out!
 After about 4 years they must now all be dead.
 Incidentally, these mattress covers are also waterproof and once saved my cushions from being ruined by rain, when I forgot to close the V-berth hatch.